Agdash District: Media

 Two newspapers – “Agdash” and “Young Educators” are published in the district.
-The first issue of the "Agdash" newspaper was published on the 7th of January in 1932 under the title "Aghdash cotton man".
+The first issue of the "Agdash" newspaper was published on 7 January in 1932 under the title "Aghdash cotton man".
 The newspaper was distributed in Ganja under the names “Aghdash cotton man” in 1932–1937 years, “Combating for cotton” in 1938–1962, "New life" covering Agdash, Goychay, Gabala, Ujar, Kurdamir districts in 1962–1966, afterwards during 1966–2003 years it was published in Goychay as "Labor".
 The newspaper is distributed under the title "Agdash" from November 16, 2003.
 From 1938 to 1968, the editor of the newspapers "Combating for cotton" and "Labor" was Karim Abdullayev.
 The newspaper celebrated its anniversaries four times the 25th years in 1957, then 50th years in 1983, then 70th years in 2002 and the 75th years in 2007.
 In 1983, the newspaper was granted the Honorary Order of the Supreme Soviet of Azerbaijan.
 A group of newspaper labourers were granted diplomas and honorary decrees of the Journalists' Union of Azerbaijan and got the honorary degree of the district party committee in 1983.
 Two of the editors of the newspaper, Fikret Hajiyev and Fariz Rustamov, were granted the title of “Honored Writer” and the "Golden Pen" prize.
 The newspaper "Labor" has the satirical corner of "Zarabrin" and the scholarly association "Tər çiçəklər".
 The newspaper is distributed twice a month.
 The "Youthful Teacher" newspaper is the body of Agdash State Humanitarian College and has been distributed since 2000.
 The newspaper is published once a month.